Three-pion Bose-Einstein correlations measured in proton-proton collisions: Introduction

-Previous results on three-particle correlations have already been reported by the ALICE experiment at the LHC~\cite{PhysRevC.89.024911}.
+Previous results on three-particle correlations have already been reported by the ALICE experiment in PbPb collisions at the LHC~\cite{PhysRevC.89.024911}.
 However, with a limited interpretation of the results within the core-halo model~\cite{Csorgo:1994in}.
-Recently, measurements of three-particle correlations were interpreted within the core-halo model (see Sec.~\ref{sec:Core-halo}) at the PHENIX experiment~\cite{Phenix3BEC,art13}.
+Recently, measurements of three-particle correlations in AuAu collisions were interpreted within the core-halo model (see Sec.~\ref{sec:Core-halo}) at the PHENIX experiment~\cite{Phenix3BEC,art13}.
 This model provides a set of parameters describing the expansion of the system after a collision and describes hadronic source properties not available in two-particle correlation analyses.

-This paper reports the measurements of the three-particle correlation strength $\lambda_3$~\cite{Phenix3BEC,Csorgo2000} in different regions of charged-particle multiplicity, employing \pp collisions at \sqs = 7\tev recorded by the \lhcb experiment, corresponding to an integrated luminosity of 1\,fb$^{-1}$.
+This paper reports for the first time the measurements of the three-particle correlations in small collision systems, performed in different regions of charged-particle multiplicity, employing \pp collisions at \sqs = 7\tev recorded by the \lhcb experiment, corresponding to an integrated luminosity of 1\,fb$^{-1}$.
 A convolution of the information from the two-particle correlation function, determined in a previous LHCb analysis~\cite{LHCb-PAPER-2017-025}, with the three-particle BEC, may probe the parameters of the core-halo model~\cite{Csorgo:1994in}, disentangling the partial coherence and the halo contribution.
 In particular, the parameters can be studied in relation to a thermalised core.
-To achieve this, a new parameter is introduced, $\kappa_3$~\cite{Phenix3BEC}, being a function of both two- and three-particle correlation strengths, $\lambda_2$ and $\lambda_3$.
+To achieve this, a new parameter is introduced, $\kappa_3$~\cite{Phenix3BEC}, being a function of both two- and three-particle correlation strengths, $\lambda_2$ and $\lambda_3$~\cite{Phenix3BEC,Csorgo2000}.
 This new parameter is different from unity when additional effects are present within the core, such as an imperfectly thermalised core or partial coherence.
 The analysis investigates whether $\kappa_3$ reflects such additional effects.
 The values of the partial coherence parameter $p_c$ and the fraction of the particles that originate from the core $f_c$ are also measured as a function of the charged-particle multiplicity.
+A key question is whether coherent emission can also be observed in small collision systems like \pp, which would manifest in the multiplicity-dependence of $p_c$ and $\kappa_3$ parameters.